 SIGNATURE VERIFICATION

-Guardian Signature(s)

-Date: Print Student Name Student Signature Date: Print Parent/Guardian
+Date: Print Student Name Student Signature

 Name(s)

-Parent/G

 I have reviewed The Mississippi School for Mathematics and Science Technology policies and understand the rules and guidelines for the following:

 (initial) Acceptable Use Policy in the 2024-2025The Mississippi School for Mathematics and Science Student Handbook.
 This includes policies related to account use, network monitoring and adherence to the Children’s Internet Protection Act.